cloudoi-kuku/sturgis/README.md

-# Project Configuration Tool - Web Edition
+# Sturgis Project - Web Edition

 A modern web-based tool for configuring and managing Microsoft Project XML files with an interactive Gantt chart visualization.